Analyst-Joan/Olist_Store_Exploratory_Data_Analysis/README.md

 - ‌The Average order value (AOV) for the Olist platform is R$159.85 .
 This high AOV suggests that customers are buying more expensive products.

--The Platform has ‌96% active sellers, which suggests that Olist provides a favorable platform for merchants/sellers to conduct their business, resulting in a consistent increase in the number of active sellers over time.
+- The Platform has ‌96% active sellers, which suggests that Olist provides a favorable platform for merchants/sellers to conduct their business, resulting in a consistent increase in the number of active sellers over time.

 - Customers that made repeat purchases generated ‌5.84% of the total revenue.
 The presence of repeat purchases indicates that Olist has a loyal customer base.